 Suburb Redevelopment Potential = redevelopment rate of the area

-For situations where you have to limit your study to a specific period such as for some rating systems like BREEAM, LEED or Green Star (60 year study requirement), you can manually override the calculator by clicking on the green pencil icon next to the predicted service life (circled in red above).
+For situations where you have to limit your study to a specific period such as for some rating systems like BREEAM, LEED or Green Star (60 year study requirement), activate the ‘User Defined Predicted Service Life’ button.
+This enables you to manually override the calculated years.

 As best practice, we advise users to use this manual override and leave the other 4 factors at what they should be rather than tweaking the combination of factors to generate the required Predicted Service Life outcome.